holepunchto/jsonrpc-mux/readme.md

 Make a JSONRPC 2.0 Request.
 Call an RPC method and wait for a response.
 The returned promise resolves or rejects depending on whether the JSON-RPC response object has a `result` or `error` property.

+If an invalid method is requested or the request stalls for any reason it will timeout after `opts.timeout` (default 650ms).

 #### Arguments

 ##### `method` `<String>`